Connor Seabold

-Connor Seabold (born January 24, 1996) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Boston Red Sox, Colorado Rockies, Tampa Bay Rays, and Atlanta Braves, and in the KBO League for the Samsung Lions.
+Connor Seabold (born January 24, 1996) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Boston Red Sox, Colorado Rockies, Tampa Bay Rays, Atlanta Braves, Detroit Tigers, and Toronto Blue Jays, and in the KBO League for the Samsung Lions.
 Listed at 6 ft 2 in and 190 lb, he throws and bats right-handed.

 Amateur career

 Seabold attended Newport Harbor High School in Newport Beach, California.
 In 2013, as a junior, he had a 2–6 win–loss record with a 1.97 earned run average (ERA).
 As a senior in 2014, he pitched to a 3.80 ERA, striking out 57 batters in 46 innings pitched.
 He was selected by the Baltimore Orioles in the 19th round of the Major League Baseball (MLB) 2014 draft, but did not sign and instead chose to enroll at California State University, Fullerton, where he played college baseball.

 In 2015, as a freshman at Cal State Fullerton, Seabold appeared in 22 games (making 11 starts), going 5–4 with a 3.26 ERA in 69 innings, striking out 76 while walking only 12.
 As a sophomore in 2016, Seabold became the Titan's Friday night starter a month into the year, pitching to a 7–6 record with a 2.48 ERA in 16 games (13 starts), striking out 96 and walking only nine in 83 innings.
 He was named to the All-Big West Conference second team.
 After the season, he played in the Cape Cod Baseball League for the Yarmouth–Dennis Red Sox, helping them win the league championship.
 In 2017, as a junior, Seabold started 18 games, going 11–5 with a 2.96 ERA, earning a spot on the All-Big West Conference first team.